 Designer shoes in Paris

 Repetto shoes have been a standby of European ballerinas since 1954 and are worn by the dancers of the Opera Garnier.
 Created by Rose Repetto after her son, a choreographer, complained of sore feet.
 You cannot buy a better pair of ballet flats than the ones Repetto makes.
 Not only do they come in more colors than you can imagine, they’re designed with your feet in mind.
-If you love flats, you must visit the flagship store in Le Marais.
+If you love flats, you must visit the flagship store in the Opera District.
 The store has excellent service and will precisely measure your feet for the best fit possible.
 The strappy salomés are our personal favorites.

 Affordable shoes in Paris

 If you’ve caught yourself admiring those amazing motorcycle boots that all Parisians seem to own, head straight to the nearest Jonak location to pick yourself up a pair of your own.
 Jonak is an institution in Paris.
 The family-run brand was started by the Nakam family in 1964 and has become a staple footwear choice for locals.
 Their leather is top quality and the timeless, yet chic and modern, will spruce up any outfit.
-There are locations all around Paris, from the Marais to Saint Germain.
+There are locations all around Paris, from the Le Marais to Saint Germain.

 Bocage is our favorite brand for stylish, yet super comfortable shoes.
 Perfect for work or occasions when you’ll be doing a lot of walking or on your feet all day.
 Who says you can’t combine style and comfort?
 We’re especially big fans of their loafers, perfect for the office.
 They also have cute sneakers, flats and of course the classic black boot.
 With collections for both men and women as well as accessories, it’s another must-visit when shoe shopping in Paris.